jjsanchezb/automations-assistant/README.md

 #### **3\.
 The Deployment Pipeline (Simulated via Django Command)**

-To avoid the complexity of a dedicated CI/CD service, this project simulates the deployment pipeline with a Django management command.
+This project simulates a CI/CD deployment pipeline with a Django management command.
 This command is responsible for bridging the gap between development (Gitea) and production (the live platform).

 ```
 # This command takes the code from a Gitea repo, packages it,